cfpb/hmda-platform/Documents/institution-status.md

 ## Institution status

-Every filing will store a `InstitutionStatus` object with the following structure:
+Every institution will store a `InstitutionStatus` object with the following structure:

 * `status`: `String`